Alexander-Schiendorfer/cp-examples/scheduling/README.md

 find start times for them such that
 * no tasks that require the same machine overlap
 * tasks within a job respect the given order (precedences, job A2 can start only after A1 has finished)
-* the overall makespane is minimized
+* the overall makespan is minimized

 ## Code
 * `run_scheduling.py` runs the problem